-The Consultant, in addition to the events indicated above, shall make provisions in his proposals to organize meetings and seminars to obtain comments on all draft versions of reports with particular reference to (i) kick-off meeting of the Study (2 Meeting days) (ii) Scoping Report - meetings shall be simultaneously held in each of the concerned countries) (1 Meeting day) (iii) Provisional Line Route Study Report (3 meeting days) (iv) ESIA, ESMP and RAP Reports (4 meeting Days each - the meetings shall be simultaneously held in each of the concerned countries) (v) three (3) donor conferences (2 meeting Days each) and (vi) one (1) Meeting of Ministers in charge of Energy in the concerned countries (3 Meeting Days).
-The Consultant shall discharge the WAPP Secretariat and concerned Ministries and utilities of all costs related to the organization of all meetings, seminars, workshops and field trips (including validation of line route, validation of detail survey, public consultations, public sensitization campaigns) in line with WAPP Secretariat practice, which shall include but not be limited to venue, simultaneous interpretation and full costs of participation of three (3) participants from each country (Project Manager from Utility, 1 Environmentalist from Utility, 1 Representative from Ministry in charge of Environment) and three (3) participants from WAPP Secretariat.
-For the training in each country, the Consultant shall note that up to twenty (20) participants could take part in the workshop.
-For the Public Information and Sensitisation Campaign in each of the concerned countries, the Consultant shall note that 1 Representative from the Ministry in charge of energy shall also take part.
+The Consultant, in addition to the events indicated above, shall make provisions in his proposals to organize and take part in meetings, seminars, workshops, public consultations/sensitization campaigns and field trips to among others, obtain comments on all draft versions of reports with particular reference to (i) kick-off meeting of the Study (2 Meeting days) (ii) Scoping Report - meetings shall be simultaneously held in each of the concerned countries) (1 Meeting day) (iii) Provisional Line Route Study Report (3 meeting days) (iv) ESIA, ESMP and RAP Reports (4 meeting Days each - the meetings shall be simultaneously held in each of the concerned countries) (v) three (3) donor conferences (2 meeting Days each) and (vi) one (1) Meeting of Ministers in charge of Energy in the concerned countries (3 Meeting Days).

-As part of the examination of the Draft Provisional Line Route Study Report, the Consultant shall organize simultaneously in each country, a field trip (5 Meeting days) of the utilities concerned to visit the entire proposed line route and substations.
+As part of the examination of the Draft Provisional Line Route Study Report, the Consultant shall organize (and take part) simultaneously in each country, a field trip (5 Meeting days) of the utilities concerned to visit the entire proposed line route and substations.
 For the draft Scoping Report, the Consultant shall make simultaneous visits to each of the utilities and organise meetings to collate comments.
 The outcomes of the discussions shall be captured in signed Minutes of Meeting with list of participants.